-MPO staff continues to inform economic development stakeholders in Berrien County, including Michigan's Great Southwest Strategic Leadership Council, about the transportation planning process, and likewise, will continue to catalog the needs of economic development agencies regarding transportation.
+MPO staff continues to inform economic development stakeholders in Berrien County about the transportation planning process, and will continue to catalog the needs of economic development agencies regarding transportation.
 A key goal of this work task will be to tie future transportation investments to workforce and business needs through a common set of goals for the Long Range Transportation Plan.

-Outcome Timeline Ongoing Monitor federal guidance on performance measures throughout fiscal year Research to meet the changing environmental needs and demands of the Ongoing region (climate change, livability, and freight) throughout region (climate change, hyability, and freight) fiscal year Use travel demand model to identify infrastructure and connection As Needed deficiencies within the transportation network As Needed
+Outcome Timeline Ongoing Monitor federal guidance on performance measures throughout fiscal year Research to meet the changing environmental needs and demands of the Ongoing region (climate change, livability, and freight) throughout region (climate change, ilvability, and freight) fiscal year Use travel demand model to identify infrastructure and connection As Needed deficiencies within the transportation network As Necded Ongoing Begin preliminary work for 2050 Long Range Transportation Plan throughout fiscal year.
+Assist MDOT in tasks associated with updating the travel demand model As Needed. for the 2050 Long Range Transportation Plan As Needed.